JMBQ/Honkai_Impact_3rd_menu_mod/MENU_MOD_APK.md

 * Due to the difference in signature between the modified version and the official version, you need to uninstall the official version before you can install the modified version normally.
 * Download the apks file, you need to use split APKs installer to select the apks file and install it
 ## Notice
-* 只测试启动游戏是否崩溃
-* only test whether the game crashes at startup
-* Each time I need to update more than 20G of data, so I can't do functional testing
 * Try to fix the crash that would occur in android 14

 ## Download